 Legalising Assisted Suicide is Dangerous!

 Yes, it’s sad that some people and their loved ones suffer physically and emotionally.
-Death can be an emotionally harrowing experience.
+The death of a loved one, and the grief process involved, can be an emotionally harrowing experience.
 Society needs to do everything possible to relieve this suffering.
 However, assisted suicide – making it legal for people to deliberately help others kill themselves – is not the solution.
 Legal assisted suicide is too dangerous for society.

-“Assisted Dying”, “Dying with Dignity” and “End-of-Life Choice” are the most common euphemisms used for euthanasia and assisted suicide.
-Usually it is promoted by people who watched loved ones suffer and die without receiving adequate palliative care or those dying slowly from malnutrition or dehydration.
+“Assisted dying”, “dying with dignity” and “end-of-life choice” are the most common euphemisms used for euthanasia and assisted suicide.
+Usually legalisation is promoted by people who watched loved ones suffer and die without them receiving adequate palliative care or adequate hydration.
 Often euthanasia promoters have helped another person commit suicide.